GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

+`control/actionResult /resources/removeDirectivityTF <string directivityTF_id> <bool removed>`

-A return message is sent back to the sender: `control/actionResult /resources/removeDirectivityTF <string directivityTF_id> <bool removed>`, indicating `removed=true`if the directivityTF is successfuly removed and `removed=false` if not.
+The return confirmation refers to the `directivityTF_id`, indicating `removed=true`if the directivityTF is successfuly removed and `removed=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, it sends an echo to all subscribers excepting the sender: `/resources/removeDirectivityTF <string directivityTF_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/removeDirectivityTF directivityTF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/removeDirectivityTF directivityTF1`

 BeRTA sends back to the sender: ` control/ actionResult /resources/removeDirectivityTF directivityTF1 true DirectivityTF directivityTF1 removed` or `control actionResult /resources/removeDirectivityTF directivityTF1 false ERROR deleting DirectivityTF.  directivityTF1 not found in the list`

-BeRTA sends an echo to all subscribiers excepting the sender: `/resources/removeDirectivityTF directivityTF1`
 <!----------------------------------------------------------------------------------->
 ---